dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 <a name="hi2low"></a>

 [WebApplication.CreateBuilder](xref:Microsoft.AspNetCore.Builder.WebApplication.CreateBuilder%2A) initializes a new instance of the <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> class with preconfigured defaults.
-The initialized `WebApplicationBuilder` (`builder`) provides default configuration for the app in the following order, from highest to lowest:
+The initialized `WebApplicationBuilder` (`builder`) provides default configuration for the app in the following order, from highest to lowest priority:

 1. Command-line arguments using the [Command-line configuration provider](#command-line).
 1. Non-prefixed environment variables using the [Non-prefixed environment variables configuration provider](#evcp).